Isaac Paredes Player Props: Rays vs. Orioles

 Isaac Paredes At The Plate

-- He ranks 79th in batting average, 38th in on base percentage, and 40th in slugging among qualified batters in MLB action.
+- Among qualified hitters in MLB action, he ranks 62nd in batting average, 23rd in on-base percentage, and 37th in slugging.

+- In 56.1% of his 66 games this season, Paredes has picked up at least one hit.
+He's also had 16 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.